Ohio awards $106M to support local transit projects

 - Oops!Something went wrong.Please try again later.

-COLUMBUS — Gov. Mike DeWine and Ohio Department of Transportation (ODOT) Director Jack Marchbanks announced more than $100 million in investments to support quality public transportation in Ohio, including efforts in Marion County.
+COLUMBUS — Gov. Mike DeWine and Ohio Department of Transportation (ODOT) Director Jack Marchbanks have announced more than $100 million in investments to support quality public transportation in Ohio, including efforts in Crawford County.

 A total of $106 million will be awarded to 383 transit projects throughout Ohio.
 ODOT’s Office of Transit is awarding the funds through seven separate grant programs that focus on workforce mobility, senior citizen and special needs transportation, rural transit, and busing.